-We work with primary care teams to improve access to safe care.
+We work with primary care teams to improve access to safe care

-The Primary Care Access Programme (PCAP) is a 7-week improvement programme which combines quality improvement (QI), demand, capacity, activity, queue (DCAQ) and sprint methods and approaches.
+PCAP is a 7-week improvement programme which combines quality improvement (QI), demand, capacity, activity, queue (DCAQ) and sprint methods and approaches.
 It includes tested tools and approaches which are used at pace to provide support to primary care teams.
-This support is designed to help teams to use data to explore their challenges, identify areas for change and improve an aspect of access.
+The support is designed to help teams to use data to explore their challenges, identify areas for change and improve an aspect of access.
 Previous participants with examples of change ideas and the impact they made include:

 • Appointments: